juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 with 2x exeptions: </br>
 OpenSCAD Now works </br>
-and Scribus, InkScape, MidiMon always works. </br>
+and InkScape, MidiMon always works. </br>
 all other AppImage stop showing icons. </br>

 OpenSCAD is the suspect creating the conflict. </br>